theovassiliou/cipher/doc/UsageOfCipher.md

 ## Not yet implemented options

-Keeping a backlog of options that we would like to implement.
+From time to time we are updated ciphertool.
+For this we are keeping here backlog of options that we would like to implement in the future.

     ciphertool --plainalphabet --keyalphabet